brickbots/PiFinder/docs/source/user_guide.rst

 Object Images
 ~~~~~~~~~~~~~

-If you have `downloaded <./user_guide_setup.md#catalog-image-download>`_ the set of catalog images you can view what the selected object looks like via images from sky surveys.
+If you have `downloaded <#catalog-image-download>`_ the set of catalog images you can view what the selected object looks like via images from sky surveys.
 Pressing the *B* key will cycle through various pages of information about each object including images from the Palomar Observatory Sky Survey and potentially updated images from the Sloan Digital Sky Survey.

 As an example, here are the images available for M57